magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/payment-gateway-intro.md

 Magento payment provider supports the following payment operations:

- * authorize: process authorization transaction; funds are blocked on customer account, but not charged
+ * authorize: process authorization transaction; funds are blocked on customer account, but not withdrawn
- * sale: process authorization transaction and capture it automatically, funds are charged
+ * sale: process authorization transaction and capture automatically, funds are withdrawn
- * capture: charge previously authorized amount
+ * capture: withdraw previously authorized amount
- * refund: return previously charged customer funds
+ * refund: return previously withdrawn customer funds
  * void: cancel transfer of funds from customer account

 ### What's in this chapter